 Decision making is complex and our ethical and sustainable attitudes and intentions don't alway translate in actual ethical buying behaviour.

-Ahead of Black Friday frenzy, we suggest three easy and proven ways to master the art of conscious gifting and keep the temptation of thoughtless consumerism at bay.
+Ahead of the holiday season, we suggest three easy and proven ways to master the art of conscious gifting and keep the temptation of thoughtless consumerism at bay.

 Make a plan, focus on your intentions and eliminate the noise.

 Be a conscious consumer!
 Vote with your wallet!
-Make ethical choices!
+Make ethical and sustainable choices!

 Conscious consumerism or the act of being more aware and mindful of our purchasing habits and how they impact the world around us is undeniably in vogue.